ernno/CS-Projects/README.md

+Description of files:

-"trabalhofinal.py" is Task Manegement System
+"trabalhofinal.py" is a Task Manegement System

 "TrabalhoPB.py" is a Binomial Distribution Probability Calculator